aecon/prionBrain3D/README.md

 # prionBrain3D

-A python toolkit for image processing of large, three-dimensional whole mouse brains.
+**CAUTION: WORK IN PROGRESS!**

-*CAUTION: WORK IN PROGRESS!*
+Under development is a python toolkit for image processing of large, three-dimensional whole mouse brains.